 People say that the United States is a service economy, but I've never understood why.
-Most stuff is self service in the US.
+Everything is self service in the US.
 People shop in huge stores where you can't even find staff, they have to throw out their trash after eating in many restaurants, and when you go someplace like a hotel, you have to reach in your pocket every time someone performs some small service.

 In places that offer real service, you pay up in advance or at the end rather than being pestered all the time.
 On a similar note, Shirley got sick while we were in Udaipur.
 The doctor came to visit her right in our room and this was regarded as a normal thing to do.
 Housecalls haven't been the norm in the US for ages.